Shrewsbury Time-Line To be used with CAUTION

-This is an ongoing project and when my other writing reduces I will update and edit this site.
+This is an ongoing project and when my other writing commitments permit I will update and edit these pages dates and events.

 Wroxeter or Viriconium, had been an important Roman city and by this time was the capital of the Cornovii, the local tribe.
 It was in use through to the mid-7th c (century) and still displayed features generally regarded as characteristically urban.
 As the Romans adopted Christianity it is likely to have developed as a Christian centre with a local Bishop.
 Debate continues about when Viroconium was finally abandoned.
 At this time control of the region passed from the British to Mercian who established the settlement of Wreocensaete, those living near the Wrekin.